 Looking back on my career I realize how fortunate I was to have ventured into it when I did.
 My aspiration to design yachts coincided with an unprecedented post-World War II expansion of Northern hemisphere economies.
 Before that war the number of people who could afford to build a yacht numbered in the hundreds.
 The mass-production of yachts in order to make them more affordable came into being with the advent of fiberglass.
 Governments and Wall Street expanded the money supply through massive borrowing against the well-being of future generations, and the illusion of economic growth without limit encouraged the wealthy and even the not-so wealthy to purchase my creations.

 If you detect a caveat in this sentence you sense correctly.
-The limits that global warming and resource depletion and debt repayment and the replacement of workers by technology (unemployment) and humane care for the disadvantaged among us will impose upon future consumption are only now being dimly perceived.
-Hence the “Great Recession.”
+The limits that global warming and resource depletion and repaying 20 trillion dollars of debt and the replacement of workers by technology (unemployment) and humane care for the disadvantaged among us will impose upon future consumption are only now being dimly perceived.
+Hence the “Great Recession” and close in its wake, the great debt explosion.

 I believe the yachts of the future will be far fewer in number, far better in quality, and built to last far longer than those of today.
 They will be made use of more constantly than those of past generations.
 As will, I believe, all manmade products.
 Our earth cannot for much longer sustain mass-consumption for its own sake and the day will come when we will be ashamed to have ever willingly called ourselves “consumers”.
 We are depleting the finite gifts stored within the crust of our planet at an alarming and suicidal rate.
 Not being suicidal by nature, man is rapidly ceasing to do so.